CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Alternatively, the verifier can start with the digital signature, then verify the organisation certificate and finally the DNSSEC chain.

-For more detailed information on the verification process, particularly regarding validity periods, see {{verification-process}}.
+For more detailed information on the verification process, particularly regarding validity periods, see {{verification-procedure}}.

 ## Trust Model